acloudfan/Amazon-RDS-Aurora-Postgres-v1/maintenance/README.md

 1. Insert rows on publisher & check on subscriber
 -------------------------------------------------
+* On the original cluster, insert some data

 psql -d to_replicate -c 'INSERT INTO test VALUES(generate_series(1,10));'

 psql -h $PGWRITEREP_LATEST -d to_replicate -c 'SELECT count(*) FROM test;'

+* On the original cluster, delete some data

+psql -d to_replicate -c 'DELETE FROM test WHERE id > 5;'

+psql -h $PGWRITEREP_LATEST -d to_replicate -c 'SELECT * FROM test;'